cvijovics/CMPT391S2025/README.md

    - **Note:** If batch separators (like `GO`) cause issues, run each command individually.

 5. **Insert test data**
-   - Run main insert data in this order: Department, Student, Instructor, Course, Instance
+   - Run main insert data in this order: Department, Student, Instructor, Course, Instance (and New_instance)
    - Run Prerequisite and Registration insert data (in no particular order)

    **THIS IS NOT REQUIRED IF YOU INSERT YOUR OWN DATA**